Tafara-N/alx-pre_course/0x00-Shell-navigation/README.md

 Don’t forget to validate your current working directory Don’t forget to display the list of files of your current directory to validate the creation of the new file

-1. More of me
+### 1. More of me
-mandatory
-Score: 100.0% (Checks completed: 100.0%)

 Access your sandbox and:

-Change your working directory to /root
+- Change your working directory to `/root`
-Then, copy the file school to /tmp
+- Then, copy the file `school` to `/tmp`

-Advices:
+**Advices:**

-Don’t forget to validate your current working directory Don’t forget to display the list of files of your current directory to validate the copy of the file
+- Don’t forget to validate your current working directory
+- Don’t forget to display the list of files of your current directory to validate the copy of the file

 ### 2. Too old